hazemfahmyy/Object-Detection-in-an-Urban-Environment/README.md

 ## Training & Evaluation
 ### Reference experiment
 The reference run with the pretrained model had very suboptimal results.
-The final overall loss is ~4.5 for the training set and ~4.7 for the test set.
+The final overall loss is ~4.5 (orange plot) for the training set and ~4.7 (blue dot) for the test set.
 ![](experiments/reference/noAugmentation.png)
 ### Improvement on the reference - experiment0
 based on the results of the EDA, different augmentations are used, e.g.